a-sit-plus/signum/docs/docs/examples.md

 val jwsAlgorithm = jwsObject.header.algorithm
 //JWS is very permissive, so we need to check that the alg makes sense require(jwsAlgorithm is JwsAlgorithm.Signature) { "Algorithm not supported: $jwsAlgorithm" }
-val key = jwsObject.header.publicKey ?: pubKeyFromTrustedSource
+val publicKey = jwsObject.header.publicKey ?: pubKeyFromTrustedSource

 //TODO: check whether key is trusted by whatever means apply in your case